Table of Contents

 According to the most recent data from Rape, Abuse & Incest National Network (RAINN):

-- Sexual assault occurs every 68 seconds in the U.S.
+- Sexual assault occurs every 74 seconds in the U.S., according to RAINN.

-- 1 in 6 American women and 1 in 33 men have experienced an attempted or completed rape in their lifetime.
+- 1 in 5 American women and 1 in 38 men have experienced an attempted or completed rape in their lifetime, according to the CDC.

-Each survivor’s healing journey is uniquely personal, often involving complex psychological, emotional, and sometimes physical recovery processes.
+Each survivorโs healing journey is uniquely personal and often involves complex psychological, emotional, and sometimes physical recovery processes.

 RAINN also reports that:

-- 94% of survivors experience PTSD symptoms within two weeks.
+- Research indicates that 94% of survivors experience PTSD symptoms within two weeks of sexual assault.

 - Around 30% still report symptoms nine months later.